Read More

 Using the wrong flange size is like wearing shoes that don’t fit—it’s uncomfortable and doesn’t get the job done efficiently.
 A proper fit ensures your milk ducts aren’t compressed and milk flows freely.

-Pro Tip: Measure the diameter of your nipple (not the areola) and choose a flange size slightly larger.
+Measure the diameter of your nipple (not the areola) and choose a flange size slightly larger.
 For a personalized fit, consult a lactation consultant—like the ones at Rooted Maternal Wellness!

 Studies suggest moms who customize settings based on their comfort and milk flow extract more milk (Kent et al., 2003).